stormpath/stormpath-documentation/source/auth_n.rst

   Once you have the Application resource you may attempt authentication by sending a POST request to the Application’s ``/loginAttempts`` endpoint and providing a base64 encoded ``username``/``email`` and ``password`` pair that is separated with a colon (for example ``testuser``:``testpassword``).
 Stormpath requires that the ``username``/``email`` and ``password`` are base64 encoded so that these values are not passed as clear text.
 For more information about the ``/loginAttempts`` endpoint please see the :ref:`Reference Chapter <ref-loginattempts>`.

-  So, if we had a user Account "Han Solo" in the "Captains" Directory, and we wanted to log him in, we would first need to take the combination of his ``username`` and ``password`` ("first2shoot:Change+me1") and then Base64 encode them: ``Zmlyc3Qyc2hvb3Q6Q2hhbmdlK21lMQ==``.
+  So, if you had a user Account "Han Solo" in the "Captains" Directory, and you wanted to log him in, you would first need to take the combination of his ``username`` and ``password`` ("first2shoot:Change+me1") and then Base64 encode them: ``Zmlyc3Qyc2hvb3Q6Q2hhbmdlK21lMQ==``.

-  We would issue the following POST to our Application with ID ``1gk4Dxzi6o4PbdleXaMPLE``:
+  You would issue the following POST to your Application with ID ``1gk4Dxzi6o4PbdleXaMPLE``:

   .. code-block:: http